 If most of us ever stopped to think about the ingredients in the products we use to clean our bathrooms and clean ourselves, we might have a moment of truth.
 The yummy-smelling hand soap by the sink, for example, might be loaded with chemicals that are thought to promote allergies, disrupt hormones, increase the risk of certain cancers, and wreak all sorts of havoc in your life.
 Some of the household cleaners we use to get our bathrooms sparkly clean may be bad for both us and the environment.
 What’s a health-savvy, environmentally-conscious girl to do?

-Fortunately, there are green bathroom alternatives to everything we use in the bathroom.
+Fortunately, there are green bathroom alternatives to everything we use why cleaning the bathroom.
 Let’s take a look.

 A company called SeekBamboo is a leader of the Zero-Waste bathroom movement.
 Their line of toiletries includes plastic-free dental care accessories, organic bar soap, natural shampoo bars, and vegan conditioner bars.
 If you’re looking to replace your shampoo and conditioner with something a little friendlier to both your scalp and the environment, look no further than their chamomile shampoo bar and citrus hair conditioner bar.
 These chemical-free bars are made from all-natural ingredients, leave hair shiny and build-up free, and arrive in Zero-Waste packaging.